Shaoxing wine: History

-In 1980s Hong Kong, interest in Nü Er Hong, a brand of Shaoxing wine, grew due to nostalgic interest in mainland Chinese traditions, as well as references in popular martial arts novels of the time.
+In 1980s, Hong Kong, interest in Nü Er Hong, a brand of Shaoxing wine, grew due to nostalgic interest in mainland Chinese traditions, as well as references in popular martial arts novels of the time.
 Tung Chee-hwa celebrated his appointment as first Chief Executive of Hong Kong with Nü Er Hong.

-In China, popularity has waned in favor of drinking other types of alcohols, and has a reputation for being "old-fashioned" although still used for cooking.
+In China, the beverage's popularity has waned in favor of other types of alcohol, and it has a reputation for being "old-fashioned," although it is still used for cooking.
 Outside of Asia it is mostly regarded as a cooking wine.

 Classification

 Usage

-Shaoxing wine can be drunk as a beverage and in place of rice at the beginning of a meal.
+Better quality Shaoxing wine can be drunk as a beverage and in place of rice at the beginning of a meal.
+This type of Shaoxing wine is generally of higher quality and is more expensive than the cooking grades seen in the supermarkets, which contain added salt.
 When at home, some families will drink their wine out of rice bowls, which is also the serving style at Xian Heng Inn.
 If not served at a meal, Shaoxing wine can also accompany peanuts or other common snacks.